 But sources tracking the administration’s moves are not predicting anything new or daring will be unveiled, like a major change with the Federal Housing Finance Agency that oversees Fannie and Freddie or something significant to arrest the slide in home prices.

 A growing chorus of Democrats wants to hear more from the president than he is likely to offer.
 Consumer advocates, mortgage and investor groups, and even the Federal Reserve Board are calling for reducing principal on mortgages, including those backed by Fannie and Freddie, as a way to address some of the more than $7 trillion in lost home equity.

 “Housing remains ground zero for our economy and job creation, and the president must act with the urgency this crisis requires,” Rep. Elijah Cummings, D-Md., told National Journal.

 But despite disappointment with the administration’s track record, there is little competition for Obama from the Right.

 “Republicans are helping the president out immensely by shifting the public’s focus themselves from jobs to economic inequality,” said Charles Gabriel, a managing partner with Capital Alpha Partners.
 “As a result, Obama could ‘win’ on housing, politically, merely by dueling to a draw in the tug of war between perceptions that his foreclosure mitigation efforts have been hapless against Republicans who have offered little other than cold-turkey alternatives.
 And if the general economy recovers before the housing sector, rather than vice versa, he’ll still get points.”

-This article appears in the Jan.
-23, 2012, edition of National Journal Daily.
+This article appears in the January 23, 2012, edition of NJ Daily.